By Johnny Griffith

 Johnny: You’ve had the opportunity to perform with some fantastic musicians over the years.
 Any one gig that carries a little more sentimental significance?

 Cody: I did a tour of the East Coast 10 years ago or so with a guitar player from Dallas.
 We did two nights at BB King’s in Times Square in New York City and the second night we were to play Jimi Hendrix’s Birthday tribute.
 Jimi has been the pinnacle of my musical influence since my early years of playing professionally.
-I got to meet Jimi’s brother Leon as well as Jimi’s mentors and some of the performers on his records.
-I was so nervous, but knew I had to manifest all of the energy Jimi played with and that inspired me even though I happened to be on the drums.
+I got to meet Jimi’s brother Leon as well as Jimi’s mentors and some of the performers on his records. eTopaz yukle is an application for Android mobile devices that allows you to bet on sports I was so nervous, but knew I had to manifest all of the energy Jimi played with and that inspired me even though I happened to be on the drums.

 Johnny: How much original stuff do you try to work in to your sets?